 After enjoying a lovely breakfast you will be driven to Windsor where you will take in both Windsor Castle and Windsor town.
 Windsor Castle is the largest inhabited castle in the world and is one of the Queen’s main residencies, waving the Royal Standard flag whenever she’s at home.
 It was originally established by William the Conqueror in 1080 and has been added to by successive monarchs over the centuries to what it is today.
 Windsor itself is a scenic little town full of expensive boutiques, cute little cafes, numerous antique centres and art galleries.
 Overnight in London.

 After enjoying your breakfast you will depart for the mysterious landmark of Stonehenge – an ancient, pre-historic monument shrouded in mystery, the function of which is still unknown to this day.
-After taking a look around Stonehenge you will continue your journey onto Devon whos beaches are some of the most popular in the UK.
-Tonight you will stay overnight in Bovey Castle which is found in the heart of Dartmoor National Park.
+After taking a look around Stonehenge, you will continue your journey onto Cheltenham where we’ll spend the night.

 Day 4: Devon And Cornwall